Let’s get rolling.

 Low speed vehicles are subject to Ohio’s mandatory seat belt requirements.

 Maximum capacity of 6 people, including the driver.
+No carpooling or merging of rides or passenger groups.

 Passengers must be 18 years or older unless with a parent or guardian.